-- 26.4.1 Test F.1: Ballistic mortar Mk.IIId test - 26.4.1.1 Introduction
+26.4.1 Test F.1: Ballistic mortar Mk.IIId test

-This test is used to measure the explosive power of a substance or mixture.
-A detonator is initiated in the substance or mixture whilst the substance or mixture is confined in the bore of a mortar.
+This test is used to measure the explosive power of a substance.
+A detonator is initiated in the substance whilst the substance is confined in the bore of a mortar.
 The recoil (swing) of the mortar is measured and, after allowing for the effect of the detonator, the power is calculated as a percentage equivalence of picric acid - the explosive standard.
 The test may be used to answer the question in box 12 of Figure 20.1.